Skip Navigation

 DHS offers specialized classes in addition to the traditional Career Technology Education (CTE) classes offered.
 ARD committee placement is required for these courses.
 Brief descriptions and contact information for the teachers is listed below.

-Mrs. Megan Turner is the Community Based Vocational Instruction (CBVI) Teacher in the WAVE program at DHS.
+Mrs. Megan Turner is the Community Based Vocational Instruction (CBVI) Teacher at DHS.

 Mrs. Turner has worked in Special Education in Dickinson ISD for the past 20 years.
 She teaches CBI/CVBI skills to our DHS Gators.